BluBloos/3D-Hand-Tracking/README.md

 DAIR @ QMIND
 </a>**

-We aim to develop a Tensorflow model to predict the 3D shape and pose of two-hands through high hand-to-hand and hand-to-object contact, using just a monocular RGB input.
+We are working on a Tensorflow model to predict the 3D shape and pose of a hand using just a monocular RGB input.
+Our ultimate goal is to extend the model to predict two-hands through high hand-to-hand and hand-to-object contact.

 This project is still under development - for anything regarding this project, see the project <a href="/TODO.md">roadmap</a>.

 # Preliminary Results